negrinho/deep_architect/docs/source/tutorials/logging_and_visualization.rst

 Logging and visualization
 -------------------------

-A quite important part of DeepArchitect is the attention paid to logging and visualization.
+DeepArchitect regards logging and visualization as being important aspects of an architecture search based workflow.
-Architecture search provides a tremendous opportunity for visualization for the problem at hand.
+Architecture search provides tremendous opportunity for insightful visualizations based on architecture search results.
 A large number of models can be evaluated in the same setting, meaning that some broad insights about the results can be extracted from the results of the search.
 Just compare this with the current non-architecture search workflow in machine learning.
-In such a workflow, it is hard to evaluate search over very diverse models as the description of the search space ad-hoc, leading to only being practical to explore a moderate number of hyperparameters.
+In such a workflow, it is hard to evaluate search over very diverse models as the description of the search space is ad-hoc, being only practical to explore a moderate number of simple hyperparameters.
 This tutorial also shows how to implement an evaluator and how it is used by the in a simple example to evaluate architectures coming from a simple search space.

-In DeepArchitect, we can express a search space in a standard way which is largely shared for all the frameworks and domains that we consider (only necessary to reimplement the simple modules, with the abstract modules such as substitution modules being applicable in the new domain without any changes).
+In DeepArchitect, we can express a search space in a standard way which is largely shared across all the frameworks and domains that we consider (only necessary to reimplement the simple modules, with the abstract modules such as substitution modules being applicable in the new domain without any changes).
 In this tutorial, we will talk a bit about how to use the logging functionalities